goblimey/ntripcaster/README.md

 or [ionos](https://www.ionos.co.uk/domains/domain-names?ac=OM.UK.UKo42K356180T7073a&gclid=CjwKCAjwzJjrBRBvEiwA867byhd5ynLOIbN-A4a2-9cpfmQS4pAvJj4gE6oRjs_5HSW2STzu9oYgiBoCUFUQAvD_BwE&gclsrc=aw.ds).
 There are many others.
 I mention those two
-because their initial registration fees and their subsequent renewal fees are both reasonable.
+because I know that their initial registration fees and their subsequent renewal fees are both reasonable.
 When choosing a registrar,
 always check the renewal fees.